jrson11/GeoSohn/docs/source/3_1-py_curve.rst

 History
 --------

+The concept of p-y curves for analyzing the lateral response of piles dates back to the early 20th century, but their widespread application in offshore geotechnical engineering for clay and sand soils began in the latter half of the 20th century.
+Here's a breakdown of the key milestones:

 1950s-1960s:
 .............

-Early developments: Winkler (1867) and Fleming (1940) introduced the concept of subgrade reaction, which forms the basis for p-y curves.
+- Early developments: Winkler (1867) and Fleming (1940) introduced the concept of subgrade reaction, which forms the basis for p-y curves.
 They proposed that the lateral resistance of a soil-pile system can be represented by the following equation:

  F=k⋅δ,
  where
-�
-F is the lateral soil resistance,
+  - F is the lateral soil resistance,
-�
-k is the subgrade modulus, and
+  - k is the subgrade modulus, and
-�
-δ is the lateral deflection of the pile.
+  - δ is the lateral deflection of the pile.

-Field tests and empirical correlations: Poulos & Davis (1968) conducted field tests on piles and established empirical correlations between soil properties and p-y curve parameters.
+- Field tests and empirical correlations: Poulos & Davis (1968) conducted field tests on piles and established empirical correlations between soil properties and p-y curve parameters.
 These correlations helped relate the subgrade modulus
 �
 k to soil properties.

-Early analytical models: Reese and Matlock (1956) developed early analytical models that often used simple linear or hyperbolic relationships to represent the lateral response of piles.
+- Early analytical models: Reese and Matlock (1956) developed early analytical models that often used simple linear or hyperbolic relationships to represent the lateral response of piles.
 These models were based on the concept of linear-elastic behavior.

 1970s-1980s:
 ............